puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_namespaces.markdown

 [Class][classes] and [defined type][define] names may be broken up into segments called **namespaces.** Namespaces tell the autoloader how to find the class or defined type in your [modules][module].

-> **Important note:** Earlier versions of Puppet used namespaces to navigate nested class/type definitions, and the code that resolves names still behaves as though this were their primary use. **This can sometimes result in the wrong class being loaded.** This is a major outstanding design issue ([issue #2053][2053]) which will not be resolved in Puppet 3.
+> **Important note:** Earlier versions of Puppet used namespaces to navigate nested class/type definitions, and the code that resolves names still behaves as though this were their primary use. **This can sometimes result in the wrong class being loaded.** This is a major outstanding design issue ([issue #2053][2053]).
 [See below][relative_below] for a full description of the issue.

 Syntax
 -----